d2clouds/speedray-cli/docs/documentation/new.md

     <code>--dry-run</code> (alias: <code>-d</code>) <em>default value: false</em>
   </p>
   <p>
     Run through without making any changes.
-Will list all files that would have been created when running <code>ng new</code>.
+Will list all files that would have been created when running <code>sr new</code>.
   </p>
 </details>